 If every affiliate program was managed like a fantasy baseball team, the industry would be vastly different.
 Of course, the same could be true if every program was managed.
 In my guesstimation, only about 10% of all affiliate programs are managed by knowledgeable, proactive professionals.
-That means up to 90% are managed by 1.
-Clueless Staff; 2.
-Networks that report to Wall Street; 3.
-Managers that are bonused by high sales; 4.
-Left on auto-pilot.
-All four options allow for exploitation by affiliates looking for the quick and easy sale.
+That means up to 90% are either completely unmanaged or partially managed by a staff who does not understand all of the complexities of professional affiliate management.
+Unfortunately, those options allow for exploitation by affiliates who are only looking for a quick and easy sale.

 It's hard not to be inspired by the game of baseball.
 After watching the movie Moneyball a few years ago, all I could think about was how this concept could be applied to my job.
 Here I am, a lifelong baseball fan watching a great movie about the game and my mind was on affiliate program management.
 My thought was that I should be playing fantasy baseball with my affiliate programs.
 The affiliates are the players.
 The sales are the runs.
 This has led to a simple formula for a balanced affiliate program with consistent growth.